Goodbye Wordpress

 For the past 6 years this blog has been running off the same Wordpress install on a 1&1 shared hosting account without interruption.
 It was a good run, and speaks to how well Wordpress upgrades work.

-Certain things become more complicated with Jekyll, since by default pretty much everything is done manaully.
+Certain things become more complicated with Jekyll, since by default is pretty high, something that is awesome for working with dates.
 The most trivial being just creatig a post.
 Manually you will have to create the file, name it correctly, and then upload images, and link to them.
-Not a great workflow if you just want to write a quick post.
+Not a confidence inspiring start.
 So I created a rakefile that takes care of some of these tasks for me.
 The real timesaver is creating a folder in _images/ for each post, and then syncing them with s3 with the s3sync task:

 desc ‘create new post. args: title, category’